jamdominguez/React-Learning_ReactJS/README.md

 - The prop type
 - If a prop is required

-# 8. Components life cicle
+# 8. Components life cycle
 There are some theorical concept that most knnow to work with react:

-Component life cicle are the different states which a Reac component get and how can execute code in each of them.
-The life cicle is dividen in 3 phases.
+Component life cycle are the different states which a Reac component get and how can execute code in each of them.
+The life cycle is dividen in 3 phases.

 1. Mount
 2. Updated